freeitas/github-explorer/README.md

 ## Installation

-First of all, you may clone this repo
+Clone this repo

 ```
   git clone https://github.com/freeitas/github-explorer.git
 ```

-Run the following scripts in order to execute the application in development mode
+Run the scripts to execute the application in development mode

 ```
   // Install the dependencies